secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/content/digital-production/digital-production-equipment-list/black-magic-pocket-cinema-camera/index.html.md

 1. Select AUDIO at the top of the LCD Touch Screen.
 1. Use the LCD Touch Screen to adjust the channel sources.
 1. For a lavalier microphone: set one channel to **XLR - Mic**
-1. For a 'shotgun' micrphone, set one channel to **3.5mm Mono - Mic**
+1. For a 'shotgun' microphone, set one channel to **3.5mm Mono - Mic**
 1. If you are only using one microphone, set the other channel to **Camera Mono**

 ## Setting Your Image